unm-escape/escape2023/README.md

 1) Download the environment.yml file
 2) conda env create -f environment.yml

+Feel free to run the code for this course on your own laptop, but we will be working in the Northrop hall computer lab so you can use those computers if you prefer.

 ## Contributors
 Eric Lindsey, Evans Onyango, Jeng Hann Chong, Lindsay Worthington, Mousumi Roy, Brandon Schmandt